josemacenteno/CarND-Vehicle-Detection/writeup.md

 ![alt text][detect_win_6]

-I based my hyperparameters on the same parameters that yield the best accuracy on quizes, and I only adjusted the window scaling to identify small cars, which originallt where missed often.
+I based my hyperparameters on the same parameters that yield the best accuracy on quizzes, and I only adjusted the window scaling to identify small cars, which originally where missed often.

 ---